-One way to achieve this is to make our people feel appreciated.
-And as a study by Glassdoor revealed, 81% of employees surveyed felt more motivated to work harder when their boss showed appreciation.
-But it’s not easy to communicate that appreciation authentically, especially to certain colleagues!
+A study by Glassdoor revealed that 81% of employees surveyed felt more motivated to work harder when their boss showed appreciation.

 Traditionally appreciation in the workplace has been focused on the top performers only.
 But what about people in the middle ground?
 Or those who are more introverted?
 Shouldn’t we make them feel valued too?